My Tax Digital - Frequently Asked Questions (FAQs)

 Does MTD for ITSA apply to each property separately?

 No. The income threshold applies to the total combined income from all your sole-trader businesses and all your UK property income.
+Watch video

+Can I still offset losses between my different businesses?
 Yes.
 MTD for ITSA does not change the tax rules regarding loss relief.
-The app facilitates the tracking of income and expenses for multiple businesses, allowing for the correct final calculations to be submitted in the Final Declaration.
+The app facilitates tracking for multiple businesses, allowing for the correct final calculations in the Final Declaration.